-Plymouth university is ranked between 401-500 in the Times Higher Education rankings.
-Plymouth is not ranked in the Shanghai Jaio Tong rankings and is not a member of the Russell Group of universities.
+Plymouth university is ranked between 401-500th in the Times Higher Education rankings.
+Plymouth is ranked 201-300th in the Shanghai Jiao Tong rankings.
+Plymouth is not a member of the Russell Group of universities.

-There are currently 3000 international students from 100 countries studying at Plymouth University, this represents approximately 9% of all students.
+There are approximately 2,000 international students from over 100 countries studying at Plymouth University.
+This represents around 11% of all students.

 For more information, please visit Pathway & Foundation page.

 There is a total population of over 18,000 students at Plymouth University.